Cowboys4life/Intermediate_CAD/README.md

 ## Description:
 It was a quck easy assignment that didn't take that long to do.
 The stepswere pretty easy and simple.
+I needed to build wheel and bearings to attach to the trucks to the bottom of the deck.